Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 Veiled chameleons are known to suffer from dehydration and eye infections (more on this below).
 Both of these health issues can be solved with regular husbandry.

 This lizard gets their water from morning dew and rain.
-To mimic this, spray down your cage three times a day for about one minute(or use an automatic misting or dripper system).
+To mimic this, spray down your cage in the evening when the lights are off for about one minute.
+You should not mist them during the daytime.

 Misting daily allows water to collect in droplets that a veiled chameleon will then drink.